mokyen/okyensourcesoftware/dmi.md

 The vision of DMI is this:

 > [!Important]
 > The most important parts of our code are the places where we decide what should happen.
 If these decisions are isolated, that critical code is easy to read, modify, extend, and test.
-If those key decisions are implemented correctly, then we can feel confident that our code trying to do what we expect it to do.
+If those key decisions are implemented correctly, then we can feel confident that our code is trying to do what we expect it to do.

 To achieve this, we have four key goals in DMI: